end2endzone/end2endzone-hugo/content/blog/2015-02-15-hdhomerun-tv-dump-unleash-the-dvr-capabilities-of-your-free-to-air-live-tv-stream.md

 # Usage

-Using _HDHomeRun TV Dump_&nbsp;is very easy, you just need to click the button that correspond to your desired activity:&nbsp;Scan,&nbsp;Watch, Record and Program.
+Using _HDHomeRun TV Dump_&nbsp;is very easy, you just need to click the button that correspond to your desired activity:&nbsp;Scan, Watch, Record and Program.
 The step by step instructions are as follows:

 ## Scan